MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 ---
 lab:
     title: 'Building an AI copilot using v-Core-based Azure Cosmos DB for MongoDB vector search and Azure OpenAI'
-    module: 'Module 4 - Use AI and vector search with v-Core-based Azure Cosmos DB for MongoDB'
+    module: 'Module 4 - Use Azure AI OpenAI and vector search to create AI copilots with v-Core-based Azure Cosmos DB for MongoDB'
 ---

 In this lab, we guide you through the process of implementing a vector search in a v-Core-based Azure Cosmos DB for MongoDB.
 We utilize Azure Blob Storage for storing our data and Azure OpenAI for generating document embeddings.
 The focus is on the ***products*** collection, where you perform vector searches based on product categories and names.